This user manual will guide you through the process of uploading data to the DataHub infrastructure via the drop zones method.

 Step 3 - Create a new drop zone and enter metadata

 Click on New drop zone.
 This will open a new form.
-In this form you fill out meta-data associated with the data set that you want to store in the Research IT infrastructure.
+In this form you fill out meta-data associated with the data set that you want to store in the DataHub infrastructure.

 The first option requires you to select the project.
 Here you choose the project to which the to-be-uploaded data set belongs to.

-Should your project not be listed here, please contact your Research IT contact person.
+Should your project not be listed here, please create a new one or contact your DataHub contact person.

 After you have picked a project, you have to enter metadata fields that are described in the table below.

 |Title||Enter the title that best describes your data.|

 |Description||Enter a description that best describes your data here.|